-Fort Ticonderoga provides a growing list of free, downloadable lesson plans that take a multi-disciplined approach integrating history, geography, math, science, and language art skills.
+Fort Ticonderoga provides a growing list of free, downloadable lesson plans that take a multi-disciplined approach to integrate history, geography, math, science, and language art skills.
 These lesson plans, aligned to national standards, are offered for in-class or virtual learning, as well as to enhance visits to Fort Ticonderoga.
 Lesson plans have been created by classroom teachers who have participated in workshops at Fort Ticonderoga, as well as by our museum educators.

 Want an unforgettable classroom experience?
 Check out Fort Ticonderoga’s Outreach Programs where students engage with our historians in live virtual or in-person programming.

 With any questions or feedback, please contact Fort Ticonderoga Museum Education Coordinator, Kaitlin Long, at 518-585-6370 or email@example.com.

 The Capture of Fort Ticonderoga

 Students read three accounts of the 1775 capture of Fort Ticonderoga, written by Ethan Allen, Benedict Arnold, and British Lieutenant Jocelyn Feltham, who was second in command at Fort Ticonderoga at the time, and analyze the differences in the three accounts.